learn-co-students/react-component-mounting-and-unmounting-lab-dumbo-web-091718/README.md

 ## Overview

 You are a pancake chef in a fancy pancake restaurant.
-Time is ticking and customers are waiting, so you better get those pancakes out quick!
+Time is ticking and customers are waiting, so you better get those pancakes out quick! or What??
 Pancakes need to be cooked on either side and taken off the pan at the right moment before they burn for optimal deliciousness.